Women's Mental Health: Exploring Self Doubt & Imposter Syndrome

-We also know that women often have a greater risk of experiencing imposter syndrome, the fear of being ‘found out’ or being exposed as a ‘fraud’ regardless of their seniority in the workplace is often cited as the key contributor for lack of confidence.
+We also know that women often experience a strong ‘inner critic’ and/or imposter syndrome (the fear of being ‘found out’ or being exposed as a ‘fraud’ regardless of their seniority in the workplace).
+This is often cited as the key contributor for lack of confidence.

-In this 60-minute session, led by a female clinical psychologist, we aim to explore some of the challenges facing women in the workplace with a focus on self-doubt and self-care.
+In this 60-minute session, led by a female clinical psychologist, we aim to explore some of the challenges facing women in the workplace with a focus on identifying unhelpful narratives and building self-worth.
 This 60-minute workshop will:

-- Help you develop strategies to increase self-worth and manage your inner critic & imposter syndrome both in and outside the workplace.
+Help you develop strategies to increase self-worth and manage your inner critic & imposter syndrome both in and outside the workplace.